RobKnowles248/Caragh-Creates-Website/README.md

 2. All links open in a new tab using the `target="_blank"` attribute on their `a` tags.

+3. Tested all html and css code with the [W3C Markup Validation Service](https://validator.w3.org/) and received no errors.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 ### Bugs discovered